EduTECH-Warje/Beauty-Products-Cosmetics-Analysis-Repository-/README.md

-# BeBeauty Products & Cosmetics Analysis Repository 💄
+# Beauty Products & Cosmetics Analysis Repository 💄

 Welcome to the Beauty Products & Cosmetics Analysis repository under EduTECH!
 This repository explores data on a wide variety of beauty products, offering insights into trends, customer preferences, and product characteristics across multiple brands.